-The United States Patent and Trademark Office (USPTO) will issue a post-registration office action if you file a trademark registration renewal or maintenance document that does not satisfy all of the legal requirements.
-Here is a list of documents that could trigger an office action if filed incorrectly:
+The United States Patent and Trademark Office (USPTO) will issue a post-registration office action if you file a trademark registration renewal or maintenance document that doesn’t satisfy all of the legal requirements.
+Here’s a list of documents that could trigger an office action if filed incorrectly:

 - Section 8 Declaration of Use

 - Declaration of Excusable Nonuse under Section 8 or Section 71